 The Magic Of A Twende Porini Trip

-Our Twende Porini programme welcomes children from local communities to experience what a safari is all about and learn about the importance of protecting our wildlife and conserving the areas that we call home.
+Our Twende Porini program welcomes children from local communities to experience what a safari is all about, and learn about the importance of protecting our wildlife and conserving the areas that we call home.

-Spending time at Little Oliver’s, the children explored the area and learnt many new things about our wildlife whilst understanding the importance of conservation – maybe one day, some of these happy faces will be guiding you on safari in the future!
+Spending time at one of our Asilia camps, the children explore the area and learn many new things about our wildlife, whilst understanding the importance of conservation – maybe one day, some of these happy faces will be guiding you on safari in the future!

-We spoke to our Positive Impact Co-ordinator in Kenya, Helen Schutte, about what Twende Porini means to her and why it is such an important program that is close to our hearts.
+We spoke to our Positive Impact Co-ordinator in Kenya, Helen Schutte, about what Twende Porini means to her and why it is such an important program that is close to all of our hearts.

 Why do you feel the Twende Porini program is so important?

-Most of the children and their parents living on the border of the Mara Conservancies and National Reserve truly have no idea why tourists come from far away to see the animals.
+Most of the children and their parents living locally to our camps truly have no idea why tourists come from far away to see the animals.
 Most of them only know the big game to be problematic, as they live in such close proximity to these creatures.
 Buffaloes, lions, and elephants are animals to fear rather than to admire, as they can destroy your lively hood.
 Local communities herd livestock such as goats and cattle, which are easy targets for the predators that roam these lands.
-The villager’slivestock is not only a source of food but income too so when this is threatened,human-wildlife conflict becomes a problem.
+The villager’s livestock is not only a source of food, but income too, so when this is threatened, human-wildlife conflict becomes a problem.
 Most of the people in our communities only get to see these animals in a conflict situation.

 Describe the Twende Porini experience through your eyes